 College Committee on Information Technology and Digital Learning

-Membership consists of thirteen voting members: one student employee of OIT; one student elected by The Student Government Association; three faculty members, one from each division, elected by the faculty for three-year terms; one staff associate who serves on another information technology committee; the Associate Dean for Digital Learning; and ex officio members, the Chief Business Officer, the Director of Information Technology, the Provost, the Registrar, the Dean of the Wescoe School, and the Director of Trexler Library.
+Membership consists of thirteen voting members: one student employee of OIT; one student elected by The Student Government Association; three faculty members, one from each division, elected by the faculty for three-year terms; one staff associate who serves on another information technology committee; the Associate Dean for Digital Learning; and ex officio members, the Chief Business Officer, the Director of Information Technology, the Provost, the Registrar, the Dean of the School of Continuing Studies, and the Director of Trexler Library.

 This committee shall be chaired by a faculty member elected at its first meeting of each academic year.

-Faculty and Lecturers serving on various committees for the current academic year are listed below with number of years remaining to be served.
+Faculty and Lecturers serving on various committees for the current academic year are listed below.

 The College Committee on Technology and Digital Learning: 1) develops policies for the use of information technology and advises the President and administration about the deployment of information technology resources; 2) has the responsibility for advising the President and administration about the research, implementation, shared governance, and communication implications of the “Future of Digital Teaching and Learning at Muhlenberg” (2013) and all subsequent technology and learning reports; 3) confers with the Digital Learning Team and other campus constituencies about curricular and pedagogical needs of faculty and students.

 Its policies and recommendations will reflect and serve the educational mission of the College.

 - Serves as a liaison among campus constituencies with interests in campus-wide information and technology policy (e.g., web space allocation, use and exchange of identification numbers, access to faculty lists, outside access to campus web space).

 - Seeks input from the campus community on information technology needs, and confers with and receives input from constituencies including but not limited to Curriculum Committee, the Administrative Systems Committee, and the Capstone Users Group.